 - Build capacity and understanding amongst members’ constituencies to empower them to participate in development processes on their own term and implement their own solutions.

-SAAPE is the only network focusing on poverty eradication in a holistic way in the region.
-It brings together existing like-minded networks to strengthen and build on their work; to make explicit the links between different issues that impact on poverty, and to link and bring a regional understanding to national level campaigns.
+SAAPE brings together existing like-minded networks to strengthen and build on their work; to make explicit the links between different issues that impact on poverty; and to link and bring a regional understanding to national level campaigns.